ayushpandeynp/nyuad-intro-to-im/finalProject/journal.md

 ### Apr 22, 2021
 I had made the basic framework ready by just using the major & flat notes (the white ones on the keyboard).
 Now I had to add sharp notes and drums.
 It did not satisfy me to manually provide positions and render the black keys on screen.
-So, I used figured out something like this:
+So, I figured out something like this:

 ```java
 int blackNoteCount = 0, marginOffset = 0;